gislab-npo/gislab/system/server/webgis/README.md

 ```

 Supported GET parameters:
+ * PROJECT: path to QGIS project file relative to '~/Share' directory.
+Example: lab1/natural-earth/central-europe.qgs
+ * OSM: determines if OpenStreetMap base layer will be added to map.
+Works only in projection EPSG:3857.
+Example: true.
+Default is false.
+ * GOOGLE: determines if Google base layer will be added to map.
+Works only in projection EPSG:3857.
+Possible values
+ * LAYERS: list of layers to display in map.
+Example: border,lakes,rivers.
+Default is auto-detected list of layers from project.
+ * VISIBLE: list of layers to set as visible on application start.
+Example: border.
+Default: all layers
  * DPI: DPI resolution of map layers.
 Example: 120.
 Default: 96.
  * SCALES: available list of scales of map.
 Example: 10000,5000,2500.
 Default: 1000000,500000,250000,100000,50000,25000,10000,5000,2500,1000,500
  * ZOOM: zoom level to use on start.
 Example: 2.
 Default: 0
  * CENTER: coordinates of map center on start.
 Example: 1234.12,5678.56.
 Default is center of auto-detected extent from project.
- * OSM: determines if OpenStreetMap base layer will be added to map.
-Works only in projection EPSG:3857.
-Example: true.
-Default is false.
- * GOOGLE: determines if Google base layer will be added to map.
-Works only in projection EPSG:3857.
-Possible values
    are: streets, hybrid, satellite, terrain, Example: streets.
- * LAYERS: list of layers to display in map.
-Example: border,lakes,rivers.
-Default is auto-detected list of layers from project.
- * VISIBLE: list of layers to set as visible on application start.
-Example: border.
-Default: all layers
  * BALLS: list of balls identifiers containing geometry data in GeoJSON format.
 Format: <BALL_ID>,<BALL_ID>,...